Azure-Samples/raft-distillation-recipe/README.md

     <p align="center"><i>Generated using DALL-e 3 on Azure AI</i></p>
 </p>

+This repository is a recipe that will walk you through doing LLM distillation on Azure AI Serverless.

+>  **Distillation** is a process where a large pre-trained model (often referred to as the "teacher" model) is used to train a smaller, more efficient model (known as the "student" model).
+The goal is to transfer the knowledge from the teacher to the student, enabling the student to achieve comparable performance while being more resource-efficient.

-This repository is a recipe that will walk you through using [Meta Llama 3.1 405B](https://aka.ms/c/learn-deploy-llama) deployed on [Azure AI](https://aka.ms/c/learn-ai) to generate a synthetic dataset using [UC Berkeley's Gorilla](https://aka.ms/ucb-gorilla) project RAFT method (see [blog post](https://aka.ms/raft-blog)).
-The synthetically generated dataset will be used to finetune a selection of student models.
+This recipe uses [Meta Llama 3.1 405B](https://aka.ms/c/learn-deploy-llama) as a teacher model deployed on [Azure AI](https://aka.ms/c/learn-ai) to generate a synthetic dataset using [UC Berkeley's Gorilla](https://aka.ms/ucb-gorilla) project RAFT method (see [blog post](https://aka.ms/raft-blog)).
+The synthetically generated dataset will then be used to finetune a student model, Meta Llama 3.1 8B or another supported model.
 Finally, we will deploy the fine-tuned model and evaluate its performance compared to a baseline model.

 <table>
     <tr>